Yarım Kalan Aşklar

 Yarım Kalan Aşklar (English: Unfinished Love Circle) is an action and fantasy Turkish internet series by BluTV and Tims & B Productions starring Burak Deniz and Dilan Çiçek Deniz.
 The series was released on September 10, 2020.
 It is directed by Umur Turagay and written by Ethem Özışık, Hakan Bonomo and Ercan Uğur.

 Plot

-Journalist Ozan is about to marry Elif who is a journalist like himself.
+Journalist Ozan is about to marry the beautiful Elif who is a journalist like himself.
 Ozan, who is fond of investigative journalism, pursues mysterious and difficult news.
 His happy life with Elif ends after a terrible event: Ozan loses his life after being hit by a car.
 However, he finds himself resurrected in a new body again.
 Returning to life with another body, Ozan has two challenging tasks: to find out who killed him and to tell Elif all the facts.